The Best Portable / Compact PA Systems + Battery Powered PAs

 Things To Consider When Buying a Compact PA System

 The portable PA systems that made it to our list have two or more channels available, and multiple input options.
-Some even have Bluetooth connectivity for convenient wireless streaming.
-Again, you'll have to assess the input ports that you need, and get one that can provide you with enough ports, or maybe go for one with more, for future expansion.
-On the other hand, you can get a standalone mixer to expand your input options without having to go for bigger PA systems.
+Some even have Bluetooth connectivity and wireless control for conveniently streaming music.
+You’ll have to assess the input ports that you need – how many mics and instruments are you using and will you play music via aux?
+Get one that can provide you with enough ports, or maybe go for one with more, for future expansion.
+On the other hand, you can get a standalone mixer to expand your input options without having to go for bigger PA speaker systems.
+Some digital PA systems have the ability to wirelessly connect with phones and tables, so you can remote control the settings as you move around the venue.

-Those with built-in EQ and effects allow for more flexibility, which is useful when contouring sound to match different venues.
-But more is not necessarily better, especially when you are trying to cut down setup time, go for one that is practical and easy to implement.
+Those with built-in Equalizer and effects allow for more flexibility, which is useful when contouring sound to match different venues.
+But more is not necessarily better, especially when you are trying to cut down setup time, go for one that is practical and easy to implement – such as a portable Basic PA System.
 You can opt for a 3rd party effects unit if you want to have more inputs without switching to a bigger system.
-They are usually of better quality, but add to the setup time and gear that you have to carry around.
+They are usually of better quality but add to the setup time and gear that you have to carry around.

 - Microphones - only get Dynamic Mics if your PA system doesn't have Phantom Power; the details are explained in the live mic guide.
 For Condenser Mics that require external/phantom power make sure the voltage rating of your PA's phantom power is at least as high as what the mic requires.